 Scoliosis is a curvature of the spine most often diagnosed in children and adolescents during growth spurts.
 However, adults may also be affected by scoliosis.
-The highly qualified team at Apex Spine and Neurosurgery in Roswell, Alpharetta, and Bethlehem, Georgia, specializes in the diagnosis and treatment of spine deformities, including scoliosis and kyphosis.
+The highly qualified team at Apex Spine and Neurosurgery in Alpharetta, Bethlehem, Columbus, and Suwanee, Georgia, specializes in the diagnosis and treatment of spine deformities, including scoliosis and kyphosis.
 To schedule a consultation, call the office closest to you or book online today.

 Your spine has a natural curvature that helps distribute body weight to reduce stress and pressure on any one joint or area of your back.
 Your natural curve is a vertical curve that resembles an S-shape.

 Scoliosis is a spinal deformity that causes a sideways curvature in your spine.
 The spinal deformity may cause a horizontal C- or S-shape in your spine, which affects the natural curve and structure of your spine.